 - Narrow-band UVB light bulbs release a smaller range of ultraviolet light.

 - Narrow-band UVB may clear psoriasis faster and produce longer remissions.

 - Narrow-band UVB may require fewer treatments per week.

 UVB treatment is offered in different ways.
 This can include small units for localized areas such as the hands and feet, full-body units or hand-held units.
 Some UVB units use traditional UV lamps or bulbs, and others use LED bulbs.

 Home UVB phototherapy

 It is critical when doing phototherapy at home to follow a doctor's instructions and continue with regular check-ups.
-Home phototherapy is a medical treatment that requires monitoring by a health care professional.

 Although both UVB and ultraviolet light A (UVA) are found in sunlight, UVB works best for psoriasis.
 UVB from the sun works the same way as UVB in phototherapy treatments.

-Some topical medications can increase the risk of sunburn.
+Note: Some topical medications can increase the risk of sunburn.
 These include tazarotene, coal tar, Elidel (pimecrolimus) and Protopic (tacrolimus).
-Individuals using these products should talk with a doctor before going in the sun.
+Individuals using these products should talk with a doctor before going out in the sun.

 Psoralen + UVA (PUVA)